 Office: CMU 233

-Matthew Powers is Assistant Professor in the Department of Communication, and Associate Director of the Department’s Center for Communication and Civic Engagement.
+Matthew Powers is an Associate Professor in the Department of Communication, and Associate Director of the Department’s Center for Communication and Civic Engagement.
 His research explores transformations in contemporary journalism through a cross-national comparative lens, and his writings have been published in Journal of Communication, Communication Research and International Journal of Press/Politics, among others.